sneddy/pneumothorax-segmentation/README.md

 python Train.py experiments/albunet_valid/train_config_part2.yaml
 python Train.py experiments/albunet_valid/train_config_2nd_stage.yaml
 ```
+As an output, we get a checkpoints in corresponding folder.

 Inference:
 ```bash
 python Inference.py experiments/albunet_valid/2nd_stage_inference.yaml
 ```
+As an output, we get a pickle-file with mapping the file name into a mask with pneumathorax probabilities.

 Submit:
 ```bash
 python TripletSubmit.py experiments/albunet_valid/2nd_stage_submit.yaml
 ```
+As an output, we get submission file with rle.

 ## Best experiments:
 - albunet_public - best model for Public Leaderboard